 North Somerset

-On the opposite side of the city is the northern threshold of the Somerset countryside, awash with its own collection of beautiful towns and villages.
+On the opposite side of the city is the Somerset countryside and North Somerset coastline, awash with their own collection of beautiful towns and villages.

 Portishead